kdgregory/aws-misc/lambda/elb-to-es/README.md

-This function parses Elastic Load Balancer log output, converts it to JSON, and uploads it to ElasticSearch.

-It is triggered when the logfile is written to S3, and uses signed requests to the ElasticSearch bulk API.
+This function parses Elastic Load Balancer log output, converts it to JSON, and uploads it to Elasticsearch.
+It is triggered when the logfile is written to S3, and uses signed requests to the Elasticsearch bulk API.

 ## Configuration

 You can deploy the Lambda either inside or outside of a VPC.
 As a general rule, deploy it wherever you've deployed your Elasticsearch cluster.
 If deployed inside a VPC, it must be able to access files stored on S3, either via NAT or VPC Gateway.

 Basic Lambda configuration:

-  * Runtime: Python 3.6+
+  * Runtime: Python 3.7+
-  * Required Memory: 512 MB (driven more by CPU allotment than actual memory usage)
+  * Required Memory: 256 MB (although 1024 will provide more CPU and handle larger files)
   * Timeout: 30 sec

 IAM Permissions: